Posted by ESC on April 25, 2000

 In Reply to: Throw out the baby with the bathwater posted by jane on April 25, 2000

 : I would like to know the origin of this phrase.
 I have looked everywhere and found only the meaning.
 Who said it first, and when?

 : This is for a student paper.
 Thanks.

-Sorry about the N-word but that's what it says.
+Sorry about the [word removed in order to comply with Google's Publisher Policy] but that's what it says.
 Some of the abbreviations: Rec. dist. - recorded distribution.
 1st. cit. -- 1st citation.
 ODEP - Oxford Dictionary of English Proverbs.
 CODP - The Concise Oxford Dictionary of Proverbs.